 Save cost and time by identifying, prioritizing, and managing risks

-Risk management process in EGI-Engage is conducted based on expert judgement technique.
+The Risk Management Process in EGI-Engage is conducted based on an expert judgement technique.
 Risk management team has been established in a way to involve Project management and Technical coordination level of the project structure.
 The membership is described in Section 2 with clear description of responsibilities.
 Risk management is a subject of Project Management Board and Activity Management Board attention.

 Section 3 describes when and how often the risk management processes will be performed during the project life cycle.

-In section 4 each of the sub process is described with clear definition of what are the inputs, outputs and actions performed, as well as supporting materials.
+In section 4 each of the sub-processes is described with a clear definition of its inputs, outputs and actions performed, as well as the related supporting materials.

-Section 5 provides outcome from first re-assessment of the probability and impact of risks identified during project proposal phase and proposed response, as well as result of new risk identification.
+Section 5 provides the results of the first re-assessment of the probability and impact of risks identified during the project proposal phase and proposed response, as well as the results of new risk identification performed within the Work Packages.

-Risk registry has been reviewed by Work Package leaders and Project Management Board.
-It is kept confidential, with access restriction to PMB and AMB members, and is attached as appendix in EC portal to the deliverable.
+The Risk registry has been reviewed by the Work Package leaders and the Project Management Board.
+It is kept confidential, with access restriction to PMB and AMB members only; it is an excel table attached to this deliverable (appendix A). in.

 Risk management team

-Risk management team is formed from project team members who take part in risk management process.
+Risk management team is formed by project team members who take part in risk management process.
 Team members have clearly assigned roles and responsibilities, which are defined as follow:

 Quality and Risk Manager